Average intensity in shapes of any kind

 nRadius := (MIN(nWidth, nHeight) / 2) - nCircleShrink;

-is selected as the width -1
+value is selected as the -1

-of the border of the circle so that the circle is filled out.
+width of the border of the circle so that the circle is filled out.

 hr := F_VN_CreateImageAndSetPixels(ipImageMask, nWidth, nHeight, TCVN_ET_USINT, 1, aColorBlack, hr);